 19. Fez, Morocco

-“The harassment of tourists by peddlers in that city is mind-boggingly aggressive and orders of magnitudes worse than anywhere else.
-It doesn't help the old city is a labyrinth where Google maps does not work.
-You stop for one second to try to orient yourself and you are surrounded by people offering to ‘help’ you.
+“The harassment of tourists by peddlers in that city is mind-bogglingly aggressive and orders of magnitudes worse than anywhere else.
+It doesn’t help the old city is a labyrinth where Google Maps does not work.
+You stop for one second to try to orient yourself, and you are surrounded by people offering to ‘help’ you.
 So stressful,” one person stated.

 The second person replied, “The constant harassment, attempts at active misdirection, and general [trickery] got on my nerves.
 Every interaction, I was thinking ‘Ok, what’s this guy’s angle?’
 Plus, tanneries smell abhorrent.”